AlexDom02/AlexDom02.github.io/README.md

-# AlexDom02.github.io
+# AlexDom02 Github page
-This is my personal github page
+## This is my personal github page

+*Today's date is 8/20/2024*